“they are not of the world, even as I am..” – John 17:16

 Social work introduced itself to me at a very tender age.
 Being born in the impoverished family, survived the near-death experience when I was just one month old, accepted that my parents got divorced when I was 7 years old, and eventually lived with my mother who also became a single parent for me and my siblings; those experiences taught me a great deal of the scars many of us carry.
 From the time I was seven and I lost my father, I felt different.
 I always felt that my being on this earth was for a reason and that I was destined to do something noble, notably to help unfortunate people like me.
 I have been in their shoes and it all starts with me.

 I want to be a social worker because it feels right.
 My passion comes from knowing that changing the world starts from helping the helpless and being able to empathize with them.
-This is what makes me earnestly struggling to pursue higher education, trying to reach my Master’s Degree in Social Work in the US.
+This is what makes me earnestly struggling to pursue higher education, trying to reach my Master’s and Doctorate degree in the US.
 This is also what has moved me to join the Indonesia Teaching Movement, founded Books For NTT, took part in so many charitable works, and recently joined with Ashoka to collaborate with leading social entrepreneurs to cultivate more changemakers from early stage.
 This is not for the praise, not for applause.
 I just want to share, to give more, to serve in silence.
 This end, to my tomorrow and those I will go on to serve, this is my story of life, my calling and my unswerving path.